 Employers everywhere are aware of the imminent demography changes about to occur in the workplace.
 With Generation Z knocking on the door, it’s time for companies to ready themselves for not only a new generation, but a new era.

-The ageing of older generations we are now witnessing is likely to cause challenges for organisations as they try to retain employees’ skills and knowledge.
+The ageing of older generations we are now witnessing is likely to cause challenges for organizations as they try to retain employees’ skills and knowledge.

 Data from the European Labour Force Survey shows that 16% of the total workforce in the European Union are aged over 55.
 In Germany, Finland, and Sweden, the number of mature workers is close to one in five.